 01.02 This policy applies prospectively to all persons employed by Texas State, to all students of Texas State, and to anyone using Texas State facilities or under the supervision of Texas State personnel.
 Texas State expects its employees, faculty, staff, and students to be aware of and abide by the university’s policies related to intellectual property.
 The prior established policy shall govern all intellectual property disclosures made prior to this policy’s date.

 01.03 This policy intends to foster the traditional freedoms of the Texas State faculty, staff, and students in matters of publication and invention, through a fair and reasonable balance of equities and interests among creators, sponsors, and Texas State.
 This policy strives to outline the rights and interests of faculty, staff, and students in intellectual materials created while they are affiliated with Texas State.
 This policy focuses primarily on inventions, discoveries, patents, and intellectual property that may prove patentable (collectively referred to as IDP).
-Except where otherwise specified herein, the ownership and usage rights related to copyrighted works, trademarks, and trade secrets are more fully addressed in Chapter III, Section 11, of the Rules and Regulations of The Texas State University System and in university policies with a focus on those particular forms of intellectual property.
+Except where otherwise specified herein, the ownership and usage rights related to copyrighted works, trademarks, and trade secrets are more fully addressed in Chapter III, Section 11, of The Texas State University System (TSUS) Rules and Regulations and in university policies with a focus on those particular forms of intellectual property.

 02.01 For the purposes of this policy, the following definitions apply:

 g.
-Intellectual Property Committee (IP Committee): A standing committee appointed as directed in Chapter III, Section 12.8, Rules and Regulations of The Texas State University System.
+Intellectual Property Committee (IP Committee) – a standing committee appointed as directed in Chapter III, Section 12.8, TSUS Rules and Regulations.
 The committee provides a forum for discussion of Texas State policies and procedures related to commercialization of inventions, discoveries, and patents (IDP).
 The committee reviews inventions and discoveries made by university faculty, staff and students and makes recommendations to the university president regarding the university’s ownership interest.
-At the president’s request, provides advice and recommendations regarding the handling of IDP commercialization opportunities and technology transfer disputes.
+At the president’s request, the committee provides advice and recommendations regarding the handling of IDP commercialization opportunities and technology transfer disputes.

 h.
-Office of Commercialization and Industry Relations (OCIR): The Texas State organizational unit charged with promoting the transfer of Texas State technologies for society’s use and benefit while generating unrestricted income to support research and education.
-The OCIR is responsible for administration and implementation of Texas State’s IDP program, and for assisting and advising Texas State faculty, staff and students regarding commercialization issues.
+Office of Technology Commercialization (OTC) – the Texas State organizational unit charged with promoting the transfer of Texas State technologies for society’s use and benefit while generating unrestricted income to support research and education.
+The OTC is responsible for administration and implementation of Texas State’s IDP program, and for assisting and advising Texas State faculty, staff and students regarding commercialization issues.

 03. KEY PROVISIONS OF THE TSUS PATENT POLICY AND MORE

-03.01 Ownership.
-In general, IDP and tangible research property made with the use of Texas State facilities or during the course of regularly assigned duties of the faculty and staff shall become the property of Texas State.
-Individuals subject to this policy shall, upon request, assign all applicable IDP and tangible research property to Texas State, except that owned by third parties pursuant to sponsored research agreements and that which results from independent work or approved consulting activities not utilizing Texas State facilities.
+03.01 Ownership – In general, IDP and tangible research property made with the use of Texas State facilities or during the course of regularly assigned duties of the faculty and staff shall become the property of Texas State.
+Individuals subject to this policy shall, upon request, assign all applicable IDP and tangible research property to Texas State, except that owned by third-parties pursuant to sponsored research agreements and that result from independent work or approved consulting activities not utilizing Texas State facilities.

-a. retain the right to use the IDP for its own research, educational, and services purposes without the payment of royalty fees;
+a. retain the right to use the IDP for its own research, educational, and service purposes without the payment of royalty fees;

 b. require the sponsor to use due diligence in the commercial use of the IDP; and